Best Fall Getaways: Where to Eat in New Jersey

 Delaware River Region

 Trenton has plenty of options for delicious dining.
-Drop in for some fresh beignets made daily at Studio B Bakery & Bistro, or brunch on the weekends for the shrimp and grits or crab cakes.
-Smoke House BBQ always have wings and ribs fresh of the grill with over 15 sauces and seasonings.
-Trenton Social hosts First Fridays with art exhibits, or grab a bite and enjoy the ambiance anytime, check schedule for live performances.
+Smoke House BBQ always has wings and ribs fresh of the grill with over 15 sauces and seasonings.
+Trenton Social hosts First Fridays with art exhibits, and any day of the week, stop by to grab a bite and enjoy the ambiance.
+(And be sure to check the schedule for live performances.)

 Greater Atlantic City Region